Sweet Dog

 Why your dog is scratching

-Scratching, licking and nibbling is the number one reason for veterinary dermatology consultations.
-Pruritus is neither a whim nor «something in his head»: it's a real symptom.
-With repeated scratching, the skin wears down and gets secondarily infected, and a vicious circle sets in: it itches, he scratches, the skin gets damaged, it itches more.
-Cutting off the cause early stops a passing itch from turning into a painful secondary infection.
+Scratching, licking and nibbling is the number one reason dogs are brought to the vet for a skin problem.
+It's not a whim, and it's not “all in his head”: your dog has a reason to scratch.
+And over time the skin gets damaged, it gets infected, and the loop sets in: it itches, he scratches, the skin breaks down, it itches even more.
+Finding the cause early stops a simple itch from turning into a painful sore.

 Fleas, to rule out first